 6. Representations and Warranties.

 a.
-Each Party represents and warrants that: (i) it is duly organized and validly existing under the laws of the jurisdiction of its incorporation or organization, and has full power and authority to perform all of its obligations under the Agreement; and (ii) the person executing the Agreement on its behalf is duly authorized and empowered to bind the Party to the Agreement.
+Each Party represents and warrants that: (i) it is duly organized, validly existing and in good standing under the laws of the jurisdiction of its incorporation or organization, and has full power and authority to perform all of its obligations under the Agreement; and (ii) the person executing the Agreement on its behalf is duly authorized and empowered to bind the Party to the Agreement.

 b.
-Client further represents and warrants that: (i) it has provided the required notices and obtained all necessary rights and consents to provide to Korn Ferry, or to permit Korn Ferry to collect on Client’s behalf, an individual’s Personal Data, for the purposes stated in the Agreement; and (ii) the transfer to, collection of, and use by Korn Ferry of Personal Data in accordance with the Agreement does not violate any applicable laws or any third party rights.
+Client further represents and warrants that: (i) where Client provides Personal Data to Korn Ferry, Client has provided the required notices and obtained all necessary rights and consents to provide to Korn Ferry an individual’s Personal Data, for the purposes stated in the Agreement; and (ii) the collection of Personal Data by Korn Ferry at Client’s direction through customization of relevant Services does not violate any applicable laws or any third party rights.
 “Personal Data” means any information that Korn Ferry has access to, obtains, uses, maintains or otherwise handles in connection with the performance of the Services that identifies an individual or relates to an identifiable individual.

 c.
 EXCEPT AS PROVIDED IN THE AGREEMENT, KORN FERRY DISCLAIMS ALL OTHER REPRESENTATIONS AND WARRANTIES, WHETHER EXPRESS OR IMPLIED, INCLUDING WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.